Lino Lakes/Centerville, Anoka County • No fee for Peltier Lake Public Access

 CATTAIL SHORELINE—While pretty, having a shoreline of mostly cattails makes it hard to find a place to pull off and get out if you want to.

 INVASIVE AQUATIC SPECIES—[2022 update] I haven’t personally been through the chain since I wrote this back in 2017, but my daughter and her husband took a canoe on George Watch Lake last summer.
 They said the weed mats were so thick they could hardly paddle the canoe.
-So early/mid spring may be the best time for paddling here.
+So early/mid spring is usually the best time for paddling here.

 What’s Up with the Hodgson Road “Portage”?